U.S. flag An official website of the United States government

 Mean change from baseline to Week 16

-LS Mean (SE) 0.50 (0.12) -0.02 (0.16)
+LS Mean (SE)0.50 (0.12)-0.02 (0.16)

-Note: Multiple imputation was based on treatment, gender, eGFR at baseline, and Hb concentration at baseline, Week 4 and 8.
+Note: Multiple imputation was based on treatment, sex, eGFR at baseline, and Hb concentration at baseline, Week 4 and 8.
 For each imputed dataset, the change from baseline to Week 16 was analyzed using an ANCOVA model with treatment as the factor and baseline Hb concentration, baseline eGFR as covariates SD=standard deviation; LS=Least Squares; SE-standard error

 Prescribing Information